openSVM/larp/README.md

 ## Architecture

-Sidecar is built as a Rust workspace with multiple crates that work together to provide AI-powered code assistance.
+LARP is built as a Rust workspace with multiple crates that work together to provide AI-powered code assistance.
 The architecture follows a modular design with clear separation of concerns.

 ```mermaid
 flowchart TD